louisabricot/devops101/README.md

 ├── k8s_master
 └── k8s_worker
 ```
+#### Common

-The *common* directory will store tasks that are common to both *k8s_master* and *k8s_worker* roles.
+The *common* role's primary purpose is to encapsulate tasks that are common to both *k8s_master* and *k8s_worker*.
+Rather than replicating the same set of tasks in each individual role, *k8s_master* and *k8s_worker* can simply invoke the *common* role.
+This not only makes the automation process more modular but also enhances maintainability and adaptability.

+##### Setting up Docker

+Docker is a pre-requisite for installing Kubernetes
+talk about containers

+##### Setting up Kubernetes

+talk about kubernetes

+talk about the CRI error with containerd

-#### K8s_master Role Structure:
+#### K8s_master role

-We begin by generating the Kubemaster role using the ```ansible-galaxy init``` command, which sets up the following folder structure.
-We will add our tasks to the *tasks* directory.

-The tasks/main.yml file orchestrates the different subtasks in the following order:
+The *tasks/main.yml* file orchestrates the different subtasks in the following order:

 ```markdown
 ---